Keep up with everything going on at Texas Advocacy Project

 Everyone who works for Texas Advocacy Project is committed to stopping power-based abuse in Texas, and helping each person we serve live free from fear.

-IN THIS ISSUE - May 2017
+IN THIS ISSUE - June 2017

-Teen Ambassadors of Hope 2017 Kicks Off
+Backpacks for Hope 2017 Kicks Off